 Located just about 35 miles from Ljubljana, the Slovenian capital, Lake Bled is a photographer’s paradise and a wonderful destination for anyone that loves nature.

-Here are 10 fun things to do in Lake Bled:
+Here are the absolute best things to do in Bled!

 While the church is the star attraction, you can also spend a few minutes walking around the little island before returning to the boat dock.
 When we visited in early summer, there were beautiful wildflowers along the pathway.